caaiobomfim/docker-java-spring-boot-sns-sqs-localstack/README.md

 This repository contains a **Spring Boot API** running inside a **Docker container**, integrated with **AWS SNS and SQS** using **LocalStack**.

-This project aims to deploy a Java 17 + Spring Boot 3 container that functions as a REST API to receive messages and publish them to an SNS topic.
-Additionally, A separate LocalStack container will run to simulate AWS SNS and SQS services, automatically creating the SNS topic, the SQS queue, and subscribing the queue to the topic to receive messages.
-Finally, within the application container, a consumer service will continuously poll the SQS queue every 10 seconds, retrieving and processing any messages that have been published.
+This project aims to deploy a **Java 17** + **Spring Boot 3** container that functions as a **REST API** to **receive messages** and **publish** them to an **SNS topic**.
+Additionally, A separate LocalStack container will run to **simulate AWS SNS and SQS services**, automatically creating the SNS topic, the SQS queue, and subscribing the queue to the topic to receive messages.
+Finally, within the application container, a consumer service will continuously **poll the SQS queue every 10 seconds**, retrieving and processing any messages that have been published.
 This setup provides a fully containerized environment for testing event-driven communication with AWS SNS and SQS.

 ## 📦 Features
 - Built with Java 17 and Spring Boot 3.